Hunter Henry Player Prop Bets for NFL Week 13 | New England vs. Buffalo 12/6/2021

 Recent Performances

-- In last week's outing against the Titans, Henry was targeted five times, totaling 16 yards on two receptions.
+- In last week's game against the Titans, Henry was targeted five times and recorded two catches for 16 yards.

-- Henry's stat line over his last three outings shows eight grabs for 78 yards and two touchdowns.
-He averaged 26.0 receiving yards per game and was targeted 12 times.
+- Henry has reeled in eight passes (12 targets) for 78 yards (26.0 per game) and has two touchdowns during his last three games.

 Henry's New England Teammates